-Kyle Churchman is a graduate student concentrating in China studies at Johns Hopkins University’s School of Advanced International Studies.
-Prior to attending SAIS, he was as a resident junior fellow at the Center for the National Interest, where he published articles on cross-strait relations, Taiwan’s domestic politics, and Chinese foreign policy for The National Interest.
+Kyle Churchman is Associate Vice President of Global Policy at AdvaMed, the world’s largest association of medical technology companies.
+He completed his master of arts concentrating in China studies at Johns Hopkins University’s School of Advanced International Studies.
+Prior to attending SAIS, he was a resident junior fellow at the Center for the National Interest, where he published articles on cross-strait relations, Taiwan’s domestic politics, and Chinese foreign policy for The National Interest.
 He previously served as a researcher for the US-China Economic and Security Review Commission and the National Bureau of Asian Research.
 He graduated magna cum laude from George Washington University with a B.A. degree in international affairs and Chinese.

 Articles by Kyle Churchman